Federal Direct Unsubsidized loan

 Alternative (Private) loan

-- You have the right to borrow from any lender.
+You have the right to borrow from any lender; Wayne State University has no financial interest in a student's choice of lender.
 You should compare alternative loan lenders to determine which lender best meets your needs.
-Wayne State University has no financial interest in a student's choice of lender.
-You may use the ELM Select Loan Comparison Tool to compare lender terms, rates, and repayment options.
+You may use the ELM Select Loan Comparison Tool to compare lender terms, rates and repayment options.

-Federal consolidation loans allow you to combine existing federal student loans into one new loan with a weighted-average interest rate of the interest rates on the loans included in the consolidation, rounded up to the next higher one-eighth of one percent.
+Federal consolidation loans allow you to combine existing federal student loans into one new loan with a weighted-average interest rate.
 Loan consolidation reduces the number of monthly payments to individual lenders/servicers and may also lower monthly payment amounts.
 More information about online: Federal Direct Loan Consolidation.